TheRedBrain/rpg-enchanting/README.md

 - adding all enchantments to one of these enchantment tags
 - each enchantment has a corresponding patch file, that sets the "exclusive_set" to either "#rpgenchanting:prefix_enchantments" or "#rpgenchanting:suffix_enchantments".

 > Using Patched is not a requirement, the exclusive_set can also be configured the normal way.
-Using "Patched" ensures compatibility with mods/data packs that modify vanilla enchantments
+Using "Patched" ensures compatibility with mods/data packs that modify enchantments

 The resource packs provide the localization for the item name additions.